bourumir-wyngs/rs-opw-kinematics/README.md

 Rust implementation of inverse and forward kinematic solutions for six-axis industrial robots with a parallel base and spherical wrist.
-Hardened against the J5 = 0&deg; or &plusmn; 180&deg; singularity and optimized for trajectory planning.
+Hardened against the J5 = 0&deg; or &plusmn;180&deg; singularity and optimized for trajectory planning.

 [![GitHub](https://img.shields.io/badge/GitHub-777777)](https://github.com/bourumir-wyngs/rs-opw-kinematics)